 Communicating several benefits of a product or service:

 The good ol' killing two birds with one stone.
 This is probably not best practice, but we used carousel ads in a campaign to promote our automated Facebook Custom Audiences tool Flow.
 Instead of showcasing just 3 benefits, we decided to go with 2 images showing benefits and one with a 'View Product Demo' call to action, for people who were interested in finding out how the tool worked.

 Feel free to share any other uses you've seen or tried out, in the comments below!

 Do Facebook multi product ads actually perform better?

 Another question that comes up quite frequently is how much better multi product ads actually are, when compared to regular page post ads.

-We've tried it a bunch of different times, and so have our clients (with Create!) and there's no escaping it:
+We've tried it a bunch of different times, and so have our clients, and there's no escaping it:

-Pro tip: Keep a close eye on the post click website conversion rates from multi product ads and compare them to your page post ad website conversion rate, if that's important for you (and it should be!).
-We've found that multi product ads post click conversion rates can vary quite a lot between verticals, and are not always as good as the CRs you get with page post ads.
+Pro tip: Keep a close eye on the post click website conversion rates from carousel ads and compare them to your page post ad website conversion rate, if that's important for you (and it should be!).
+We've found that Facebook carousel ads post click conversion rates can vary quite a lot between verticals, and are not always as good as the Conversion Rates you get with page post ads.

-However, whichever your business or industry, you cannot afford to be missing out on multi product ads!
-Why not get right on it with our Facebook ads creation tool Create?
+However, whichever your business or industry, you cannot afford to be missing out on Facebook carousel ads!